ember-learn/cli-guides/guides/reference/dev-tools.md

 Node's debugger with Chrome's DevTools can debug node code in an addon or app.
 For example, debugging Broccoli errors in an addon's `index.js`.

-To use the node debugger, open Chrome DevTools with  `chrome://inspect` or use the [Node.js - inspection manager (NiM)](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj) from the Chrome web store (recommended).
+To use the node debugger, open Chrome DevTools with  `chrome://inspect` or use the [Node.js - inspection manager (NiM)](https://chrome.google.com/webstore/detail/nodejs-v8-inspector-manag/gnhhdgbaldcilmgcpfddgdbkhjohddkj) from the Chrome web store.
 See Node [documentation](https://nodejs.org/en/docs/guides/debugging-getting-started/#chrome-devtools-55) for details.

 To debug, place a `debugger` statement where the code should break.
 Then serve the application using